Updated: Sep 27

 What’s worse is always the beginning because our bodies just aren’t attuned to this kind of relentless heat — like when it’s 2 a.m. and it’s still 85 degrees.
 In the first few weeks, I always feel like a giant vacuum cleaner has been attached to my back and has sucked out a noticeable percentage of vitality.
 I see this in others too — my husband sprawled on the couch mid-afternoon, my son huddled into the side of a chair as he snored, and especially my cats, stretched to capacity on the coolest stretch of floor.

 These are the days when I open my freezer and hold my face close to the ice trays, consider driving very fast for nine hours to the Rockies, drink nine cups of iced water in a row, duck into movie theaters mid-afternoon when no one is looking, and decide where to go and what to do by how well I’ll be air-conditioned.
 This is when it makes good sense to have ice cream for dinner followed by cold peaches and more iced water while reading odd tidbits in five-year-old issues of People.
-It’s survival time, and tempers are short, stamina is scarce, and a woman just gets tired of feeling sweat pour down her face in dogward dog.
+It’s survival time, and tempers are short, stay power is fading, and yet here we are.

 Yet there’s a weird sweetness — call it the rationalization of the overheated — that comes from moving through this.
 “Heard it’s going to be in the high 80s on Sunday,” a friend calls out over our iced coffee.
 “Wow,” someone else answers, and this, believe me, is not saracastic in the least.
 By the time the temperature down drop to say, a high of 91, the air feels almost sweet.
 Besides, the tomatoes are reddening and sweet corn is on the way.